 Our latest survey results show that paid Ads in Google search results are harder to spot than ever before, with almost 60% of us unable to distinguish between the organic search results provided by Google and the paid Ads presented alongside them.

-Since the original survey was carried out, Google have made several rounds of changes to the way that adverts are presented in search results.
-We ran the same survey again to find out what impact these changes would have on users’ awareness of the adverts, and found that as the Ads have started to blend in more with the organic search results, the number of people who are unable to recognise them has increased by 17.8% over 18 months.
+Since the original survey was carried out, Google has made several rounds of changes to the way that adverts are presented in search results.
+We ran the same survey again to find out what impact these changes would have on users’ awareness of the adverts and found that as the Ads have started to blend in more with the organic search results, the number of people who are unable to recognise them has increased by 16.4% over 18 months.

 Looking at the last few incarnations of Google AdWords, we can explore how these updates have coincided with changes to our survey results.